zoylendt/zoylendt.github.io/content/Coding/Quartz Personalization.md

 # My own config

-The original files and my custom changed files have I documented [[My Quartz Config|here]].
+The original files and my custom changed files have I documented [[My quartz config files|here]].

-They are also included in [this blog's GitHub repo](https://github.com/zoylendt/zoylendt.github.io/tree/v4/content/zzz/my%20quartz%20config).
+They are also included in [this blog's GitHub repo](https://github.com/zoylendt/zoylendt.github.io/tree/v4/content/zzz/my%20quartz%20config%20files).

 In total, this files were modified or newly created: